Investor RelationsCorporate Governance

 The Manager has devised and adopted a securities dealing policy for the Manager’s officers and employees which applies the best practice recommendations in the Listing Manual.
 To this end, the Manager has issued guidelines to its Directors and employees as well as certain relevant executives of the CL group, which set out prohibitions against dealings in CRCT Group’s securities (i) while in possession of material unpublished price sensitive information, (ii) during the two weeks immediately preceding, and up to the time of the announcement of, CRCT’s financial statements for each of the first three quarters of CRCT’s financial year, and (iii) during the one month immediately preceding, and up to the time of the announcement of, CRCT’s financial statements for the full financial year.
 Prior to the commencement of each relevant period, an email would be sent out to all Directors and employees of the Manager as well as certain relevant executives of the CL group to inform them of the duration of the period.
 The Manager will also not deal in CRCT Group’s securities during the same period.
-In addition, employees and Capital Markets Services Licence Appointed Representatives of the Manager are required to give pre-trading notification to the CEO and Compliance department before any dealing in CRCT Group’s securities.
+In addition, employees and Capital Markets Services Licence Appointed Representatives of the Manager are required to give pre-trading notification to the CEO and the Compliance department before any dealing in CRCT Group’s securities.

 Under the policy, Directors and employees of the Manager as well as certain relevant executives of the CL group are also discouraged from trading on short-term or speculative considerations.
 They are also prohibited from using any information with respect to other companies or entities obtained in the course of their employment in connection with securities transactions of such companies or entities.

 Dealings by the Directors are disclosed in accordance with the requirements in the SFA and the Listing Manual.